-On December 16, 2018, the Board of Directors authorized the Company to repurchase up to \$75.0 million of the Company's common stock, inclusive of the amount that remains available for repurchases under the prior repurchase authorization of \$25.0 million announced on March 11, 2015.
-As of March 31, 2019, the Company had \$0.5 million in aggregate remaining repurchase capacity.
+On March 12, 2020, the Board of Directors authorized the Company to repurchase up to \$30.0 million of the Company's outstanding common stock, inclusive of the amount that remains available for repurchase under prior repurchase authorizations.
+As of March 31, 2020, the Company had \$22.6 million in aggregate remaining repurchase capacity.
 The timing and actual number of shares of common stock repurchased will depend on a variety of factors, including the stock price, corporate and regulatory requirements, restrictions under the revolving credit facility and other market and economic conditions.

 The Company continues to believe stock repurchases are a viable component of the Company's long-term financial strategy and an excellent use of excess cash when the opportunity arises.
-However, our revolving credit facility limits share repurchases to 50% of consolidated adjusted net income in any fiscal year commencing with the fiscal year ending March 31, 2017 without prior written consent from our lenders.
+However, our revolving credit facility limits share repurchases to \$200 million from June 7, 2019 through June 1, 2020 plus up to 50% of consolidated adjusted net income for the period commencing on January 1, 2019, subject to certain restrictions.
 Our first priority is to ensure we have enough capital to fund loan growth.
 To the extent we have excess capital, we may repurchase stock, if appropriate and as authorized by our Board of Directors.
-As of March 31, 2019 the Company's debt outstanding was \$251.9 million and its shareholders' equity was \$552.1 million resulting in a debt-to-equity ratio of 0.5:1.0.
+As of March 31, 2020 the Company's debt outstanding was \$451.1 million and its shareholders' equity was \$412.0 million resulting in a debt-to-equity ratio of 1.1:1.0.
 Management will continue to monitor the Company's debt-to-equity ratio and is committed to maintaining a debt level that will allow the Company to continue to execute its business objectives, while not putting undue stress on its consolidated balance sheet.